 As long as our politicians are investigating the NFL, why not take the opportunity to make public the lengthy sensor studies conducted by the U.S. Army on brain injuries?
 This sensor-data information collected for well over 5 years would certainly be useful to the medical profession in understanding what happens to the brain during concussive events.
 It may also help developing a better helmet to protect our brave warriors.

-Who knows, the leadership of the NFL may actually learn something about brain trauma.
+Who knows, the leadership of the NFL may actually learn something when they realise how many brain trauma claims are being made.

 With hundreds of thousand of Veterans suffering from brain trauma, isn’t it about time our political and military leadership quit burying their heads in the sands and deflect public scrutiny by investigating the NFL, which has Congressional immunity from anti-trust regulation?
 What a strange but convenient retreat for our feckless political leadership.